ensmiley/CgiTaskRestApi/README.md

 **UserService**:

 creates a WordFrequency object and calls the count method of the object.
-This will return the JSON string of word counts.
+This will return the JSON look-alike string of word counts.

 **WordFrequency**:

 A class with a string "input" as its own class parameter.
 "Input" is the input string gathered from UserController.
-The WordFrequency class has its own method "count" which calls on two public static classes "calculateFrequencies" and "returnList" belonging to the WordFrequencyUtils class. "count" returns the JSON string, which is the return value of the API.
+The WordFrequency class has its own method "count" which calls on two public static classes "calculateFrequencies" and "returnList" belonging to the WordFrequencyUtils class. "count" returns the JSON look-alike string, which is the return value of the API.

 **WordFrequencyUtils**:

 The class contists of two methods "calculateFrequencies" and "WordFrequencyUtils".The first method returns a sorted list with hashmaps containing the unique words and their frequencies.
-It removes any prohibiteed characters and then checks for the words, separated by spaces.  "returnList" uses the return value from "calculateFrequencies" to return the ten most frequent words in a JSON string format.
+It removes any prohibiteed characters and then checks for the words, separated by spaces.  "returnList" uses the return value from "calculateFrequencies" to return the ten most frequent words in a JSON look-alike string format.